Meet the maker

 Taza is all about cacao with a conscience.
 Fundamental to its ethos is a deep commitment to ethical cacao sourcing, establishing meaningful relationships with their partners in a Direct Trade model which eliminates the middleman in order to guarantee optimum prices for farmers.
 Taza pride themselves on sourcing the best cacao in the fairest way possible to the producer whilst making this process transparent to its consumers, who are encouraged to engage with the process from bean to bar.

 At Taza, simplicity is key.
-Its chocolate is organic and proudly unrefined, creating the grainy texture that is its signature.
 This is chocolate as it used to be, packing hundreds of years of history in every bite.

 How they became makers…